-To help support your child you may find that buying a few art materials - a set of water based paints, two brushes and a set of drawing pencils and some chalk / oil pastels would be helpful in assisting your son / daughter to produce high quality work.
+To help support your child it would be beneficial to have some art materials at home.
+For example - a set of water based paints, two brushes and a set of drawing pencils in various grades, and some chalk / oil pastels would be helpful in assisting your son / daughter to produce high quality work.
 Please contact the Art department if you require further information.